Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Abstract

 \section{Abstract}

 In this paper, we investigate the geometry of $4$-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature (half PIC) or half nonnegative isotropic curvature.
-Our first main result is a certain quadratic curvature lower bound estimate for such gradient Ricci shrinkers.
-As a consequence, we obtain a new proof of the classification result first shown by Li-Ni-Wang \cite{Li-Ni-Wang:18} for gradient shrinking K\"ahler-Ricci solitons of complex dimension two with nonnegative isotropic curvature.
-Moreover, we classify $4$-dimensioinal complete gradient shrinking Ricci solitons with half PIC under an additional assumption that their Ricci tensor has an eigenvalue with multiplicity 3.
+Our first main result is a certain form of curvature estimates for such Ricci shrinkers, including a quadratic curvature lower bound estimate for noncompact ones with half PIC.
+As a consequence, we obtain a new and more direct proof of the classification result, first observed by Li-Ni-Wang \cite{Li-Ni-Wang:18}, for gradient shrinking K\"ahler-Ricci solitons of complex dimension two with nonnegative isotropic curvature.
+Moreover, based on a strong maximum principle argument, we classify 4-dimensional complete gradient shrinking Ricci solitons with half nonnegative isotropic curvature (except the half PIC case).
+Finally, we treat the half PIC case under an additional assumption on the Ricci tensor.